pipe-cd/tutorial/tutorial/content/en/_index.md

 This is a hands-on introduction to PipeCD for the beginners.

-## What for
+## The Goal

 By the end of this tutorial, you will be able to:
-  - Understand the architecture of PipeCD
+  - Understand the basic mechanism of PipeCD
   - Experiment with PipeCD
   - Deploy with pipelines you define